Messi was excused from criticism ahead of Elche win - Koeman

 "Others have to make a difference, not Messi.
 He continues to score, as he has shown today."

-Messi was not immediately joined in lifting Barca's level as Trincao attempted the hosts' only two shots in the first half, their lowest tally in the opening 45 minutes of a home game this season.
+Messi was not immediately joined in lifting Barca's level as Trincao attempted the host's only two shots in the first half, its lowest tally in the opening 45 minutes of a home game this season.

 Koeman had no issue then with Messi making his frustration clear during a tetchy first period.

-"Everyone has seen that we lacked intensity and rhythm of the ball, especially," the coach explained.
+"Everyone has seen that we lacked intensity and rhythm of the ball, especially," the manager explained.
 "It is good that Messi, as captain, asks for intensity."

 Seven attempts followed after the interval, with all three of those on target hitting the net, while Koeman ended an eight-match run without a clean sheet.